Decor Ideas

 Best when you want a support symbol on a desk without turning the work area into a themed display.

-Shop desk turtles
+Shop

 The turtle should feel like support, not clutter

 If you have to explain why the turtle is there, it may not be placed strongly enough yet.
-The best placement usually feels quietly obvious once the surrounding surface is calmer.
+The best placement feels quietly obvious once the surrounding surface is calmer.

 Frequently Asked Questions